faridho/initializing-webpack/README.md

 # Initializing Webpack

-How to use webpack for first time
+How to use webpack for first time.

 ## Install dependencies
 ```